Stratio/sparta/doc/src/site/sphinx/twitterExample.rst

  > show dbs

  local    0.078GB
- sparkta  0.078GB
+ sparta  0.078GB

 Enter in the database::

- > use sparkta
+ > use sparta

- switched to db sparkta
+ switched to db sparta

 See the collections::